-I served on the faculty of the University of Wisconsin-Madison for over 20 years and recently left my position to devote my full professional energy to coaching and consulting.
+I served on the faculty of the University of Wisconsin-Madison for over 20 years and left my position in 2018 to devote my full professional energy to coaching and consulting.
 You can find my academic CV here.

 I am a member of the International Coach Federation (ICF) and a Certified Executive Coach trained by the Center for Executive Coaching.
 I have also completed training in positive psychology coaching through MentorCoach.